noeldjohnson/noeldjohnson.github.io/_pages/Development.md

 **Some Announcements**

+* Here are the changes I've made to dates on the syllabus:
+  * I have moved the midterm exam to April 8.
+It will be a take-home exam.
+I will distribute it by noon on April 8 and it will be due by midnight on April 10.
+  * The last day of class for us is now May 6.
+I will send out a recurring Zoom invitation for the virtual class sessions.
+  * These Zoom class sessions will be for you to ask questions about the lectures I post online.
+Please try and show up for the beginning of the virtual class session as I will close the session if there are no students around after 10 minutes or so.
+  * The paper assignment is due by midnight on May 13.

 * I have posted part 1 of the lecture for week 7 (growth_wk7_pt1.mp4).

 * I have posted part 2 of the lecture for week 7 (growth_wk7_pt2.mp4).